aimanten/Research/README.md

 ## Overview

 AIRR is an aerial display technology that forms real images in free space using a beam splitter and retro-reflectors.
-However, the formed aerial image can become blurred due to optical factors such as diffraction, geometrical ray shift, and PSF-related effects.
+However, the formed aerial image can become blurred due to optical factors such as diffraction, geometrical ray shift, and retro-reflector related manufactoring defects.

 In this research, I first investigated whether a CNN could learn **pre-restoration** using synthetic PSFs.
 After that, I also investigated measured PSF data, focusing on pedestal components, ROI selection, and whether the measured PSF can be used reliably as a convolution kernel.